mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Evolution

-When performing a Commit, the leaf ClientInitKey of the committer and its direct path to the root are updated with new secret values.
-The HPKE leaf public key within the ClientInitKey MUST be a freshly generated value to provide post-compromise security.
+When performing a Commit, the leaf KeyPackage of the committer and its direct path to the root are updated with new secret values.
+The HPKE leaf public key within the KeyPackage MUST be a freshly generated value to provide post-compromise security.

-The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret" associated with the new leaf ClientInitKey (see
+The generator of the Commit starts by using the HPKE secret key "leaf_hpke_secret" associated with the new leaf KeyPackage (see
-{{initialization-keys}}) to compute "path_secret[0]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
+{{key-packages}}) to compute "path_secret[0]" and generate a sequence of "path secrets", one for each ancestor of its leaf.
 That is, path_secret[0] is used for the node directly above the leaf, path_secret[1] for its parent, and so on.
 At each step, the path